datto/dattobd/INSTALL.md

 ### Dependencies

 Note that this build process, while it _should_ work with any distribution, has only been tested with the distributions below.
+The lowest supported kernel is 2.6.18.

 #### Debian/Ubuntu
 ```